apicomponents/blob-collection/README.md

 `blob-collection` partitions the data in directories by date.
 It's optimized for lookup of documents by time (think chat, email, or logs).

-Documents can be looked up with a _before_ value and a _limit_.
+Documents can be listed with a _before_ value and a _limit_.
 It will load up to _limit_ documents before the _before_ value, which can be a BSON ID or a date.
 It may not load all, but it will load at least one if one is available (subject to caching).

 Documents have views for metadata, kind of like CouchDB, but much less powerful.
 At present it only supports one view, and the view takes a `version` which is